-A systematic program of scheduled timber harvests is not appropriate within the planning area at the present time; however, a few sales may be possible on an opportunistic basis.
-Should this occur they are likely to be small, isolated sales associated with the development of a subdivision, disposal of state land, or some other form of intensive land use.
-Harvest for personal use or salvage from disease or other destructive agents is likely at some time during the planning period.
-Timber management activities are subject to the following management guidelines in addition to the requirements of the state Forest Practices Act and any Forest Land Use Plan (FLUP) for a specific area.
+A systematic program of scheduled timber harvests is not appropriate within the planning area, but since the plan covers a 20-year horizon, a few sales are possible on an opportunistic basis.
+Should this occur they are likely to be small, isolated sales associated with the development of a subdivision disposal of state land or some other form of intensive land use.
+The provision of forest products for personal uses or salvaged from disease (or other destructive agents) are likely components of a management program at some time during the planning period.
+Timber management activities are subject to the following management guidelines in addition to the requirements of the state Forest Practices Act and any Forest Land Use Plan for a specific area.